Our Mission Statement

 In 2010 he was awarded an Honorary Doctor of Letters from Thompson Rivers University and in 2012, received the Queen Elizabeth II Golden Jubilee Medal.

 Some information about ASD

 Autism Spectrum Disorder (ASD) and Autism are both general terms for a group of complex disorders of brain development.
 These disorders are characterized, in varying degrees, by difficulties in social interaction, verbal and nonverbal communication and repetitive behaviours.
 They include Autistic Disorder (sometimes referred to as “Classic Autism”), Rett Syndrome, Childhood Disintegrative Disorder, Pervasive Developmental Disorder-Not Otherwise Specified, and Asperger’s Syndrome.
+Since the intregration of these diagnoses into Autism Spectrum Disorder in 2013, many of these terms are not used to diagnose new cases, but remain in older diagnoses.
 ASD can be associated with intellectual disability, difficulties in motor coordination and attention, and physical health issues such as sleep and gastrointestinal disturbances.

 Autism has its roots in early brain development.
 However, the most obvious signs of Autism and symptoms of Autism tend to emerge between 12 and 18 months of age.

 Autism affects around 1 in 68 children.
 Studies also show that Autism is four to five times more common among boys than girls.